FAQs

 - If you are on a wireless network the connection might be timing out.
 Please try accessing the site again.
 If you continue to have troubles, contact us and we will send you the PDFs via email.

-- Each internet browser has its own way to download linked files.
-Depending on how you have your browser configured the steps might differ, but for most default setups you would right click on the link and then select either ' Download linked file as...' or 'save link as..'.
-In Firefox you might need to left click instead of right clicking.
+- Each internet browser has a different way of downloading linked files.
+Depending on how you have your browser configured the steps might change, but for most default setups you should simply have to click on the 'Download' button.
+If that doesn't work try right clicking on the link and then select either ' Download linked file as...' or 'save link as..'.
+You might need to download the most current version of Adobe reader.
+Here is the link Adobe Reader.

 - While watching the video lessons, the video stops and then starts again.
 How can I fix this?